memtt/malt/README.md

 MALT depends on the presence of :

 - binutils (nm and add2line) to extract symbols.
 Tested version is 2.24 - 2.38.
+- openssl (libssl.so) to run the C++ webview.
+Tested version is 3.0.13.

 It optionally depends on :